2018 COMMUNITY ENGAGEMENT RESIDENCY:

 Featuring Aruna D'Souza, author of Whitewalling: Art, Race & Protest in Three Acts

 Video footage from the September 20 Dancing Around Race public gathering can be found here:

 Friday, October 26 Joe Goode Annex 10:30-12:30 AM

 A discussion about how institutional thinking and models can advance equity in the field.

 Featuring Barbara Bryan, Executive Director of Movement Research in New York

-Featuring Thomas DeFrantz, Chair of African and African American Studies and Professor of Dance, and Theater Studies at Duke University
+Featuring Thomas F. DeFrantz, Professor of African and African American Studies and Theater Studies at Duke University

-These gatherings are held in the spirit of long table discussions.
+These gatherings were held in the spirit of long table discussions.
 In the words of Eva Yaa Asantewaa: